Property Investment · Last updated 2 June 2026

 Quick Summary

-- Commercial property in La Linea is priced at a significant discount to equivalent Gibraltar space: 40 to 60% cheaper per square metre
+• Commercial property in La Linea is priced at a significant discount to equivalent Gibraltar space, broadly estimated at 40 to 60% cheaper per square metre based on publicly listed asking prices

-- The July 2026 treaty is already attracting businesses that want proximity to Gibraltar without Gibraltar costs
+• The Gibraltar-EU treaty provisional application is set for 15 July 2026 (as of June 2026), already attracting businesses that want proximity to Gibraltar without Gibraltar costs

 Why Is Commercial Property in La Linea Interesting Right Now?

-The July 2026 Gibraltar-EU treaty has redrawn the economic map of this corner of southern Spain.
-Businesses that previously needed to be physically inside Gibraltar for border-crossing purposes no longer face the same friction.
-Services firms, logistics companies and professional services operations are looking at La Linea as a base that gives them access to both the Gibraltar market and the Spanish mainland without the premium cost of Gibraltar commercial property.
+The Gibraltar-EU treaty, due for provisional application on 15 July 2026 (as of June 2026), has redrawn the economic map of this corner of southern Spain.
+Businesses that previously needed a Gibraltar address for border-crossing purposes no longer face the same friction.
+Services firms, logistics companies and professional services operations are looking at La Linea as a base that gives them access to both the Gibraltar market and the Spanish mainland, without the premium cost of Gibraltar commercial property.

 Types of Commercial Property Available